ahri/rake-vs/README.md

 Extra features!
 ---------------
+### Has a task to push to git
+And of course it only pushes if your tests are passing.
+And it only tests what hasn't already been tested.
+Awesome.

 ### Works on Linux and OSX, maybe even BSD!
 Through the magic of Mono and XBuild, the Rakefile can build in non-Windows environments, making it the easiest cross-platform .NET build tool abstraction